Id405/processing-mandelbrot/README.md

-# processing-mandelbrot
+# processing mandelbrot
-A simple mandelbrot set in processing
+##A simple mandelbrot set in processing using glsl shaders